MooseTheory/100-days-of-code/log.md

 Missed Thursday, that's probably going to kinda be a thing, as I have a Destiny 2 raid those nights, and that doesn't leave much time for work+dinner+code.
 I'll accept it as something I have failed at.

 **Link to work**: None for today, there's nothing to commit.

+### Day 7 28 August 2021

+**Today's Progress**: Put together some golang to prep for an interview Tuesday

+**Thoughts**: Interacting with SQL without an ORM is simulatneously better, because I feel like I write far less boilerplate, but it's also quite a lot more wrangling to bind parameters and such.

+**Link to work**: No link for this

+### Day 8 29 August 2021

+**Today's Progress**: Put together the React and Redux UI stuff to prep for the Tuesday interview

+**Thoughts**: I'm terrified I've overprepared and they'll be upset, but I'm also terrified of potentially underpreparing.
+Wee

+**Link to work**: No link for today either